 The research on long-term health effects of chemical warfare agent exposure is limited.
 Studies of individuals with higher exposures in the 1995 Tokyo subway attack have demonstrated some long-term effects on the nervous system.

-VA and DoD are collaborating to understand potential health effects.
+VA and DOD are collaborating to understand potential health effects.

 Health concerns?